nyambogahezron/laravel-playground/README.md

     -   Opens an interactive shell to interact with your application.

 -   `php artisan vendor:publish`

-    -   Generate/gets resources that were install by composer eg pagination views
+    -   Generate/gets resources that were installed by composer, e.g., pagination views.

+-   `php artisan migrate:fresh --seed`
+    `php artisan db:seed --class=SeedClassName`

+        -   Drops all tables and re-runs all migrations, then seeds the database.

+-   `php artisan make:seeder SeederName`

+    -   Creates a new seeder class.

+-   `composer require barryvdh/laravel-debugbar --dev`

+    -   Installs the Laravel Debugbar package for development.